LYK-love/LYK-love.github.io/source/_posts/Memory-Virtualization-in-Operation-Systems.md

 Since page size is 64KiB, the offset in the virtual address takes 16 bits.
 So the VPN takes 26-10 = 16 bits.

-Since there are 2 levels.
-By tradition we split the 10 bits equally, i.e., 5 bits for PDN, 5 bits for VPN.
+Because there are 2 levels, by tradition we split the 10 bits equally, i.e., 5 bits for PDN, 5 bits for VPN.

 So, the PDN is `0x01 001` = 9, the VPN is `0x0 0000` = 0, the offset is `1110 0011 0000 0100` = `0xe304`.